-Sodom is a German thrash metal band formed in Gelsenkirchen in 1981, together with Kreator, Destruction and Tankard, form the Big 4 of German thrash metal.
-Sodom would become a major influence on the black metal scene of the 1990s, as well as on extreme metal in general, due to their early releases, such as In the Sign of Evil and Obsessed by Cruelty.
-From the 1987 album Persecution Mania, which became a classic, their albums became more focused on thrash metal.
+Sodom, a German thrash metal band formed in Gelsenkirchen in 1981, and Kreator, Destruction and Tankard, form the Big 4 of German thrash metal.
+Sodom would become a major influence on the black metal scene of the 1990s, as well as on extreme metal in general, due to their early releases, such as “In the Sign of Evil” and “Obsessed by Cruelty”.
+Their albums became more focused on thrash metal from the 1987 album “Persecution Mania”, which became a classic.

 With a career spanning over thirty years, Sodom has released fourteen studio albums, three live albums, two compilations, and six EPs.
-They achieved their first commercial success with their third album, Agent Orange (1989), which was the first thrash metal album to reach the German music charts, reaching position 36.
-Remaining one of the most successful thrash metal bands in history, by 2001 Sodom had sold over one million copies worldwide.
+They achieved their first commercial success with their third album, “Agent Orange” (1989), the first thrash metal album to reach the German music charts, reaching position 36.
+Remaining one of the most successful thrash metal bands in history, by 2001, Sodom had sold over one million copies worldwide.

 Line-up and first releases (1981-1986)